WPDreams/isInViewport/readme.md

 - `viewport` defaults to `window`

 ###### Positive Tolerance
-If the element is within the {tolerance} value inside the top and bottom of the screen -> false
+If the element is within the {tolerance} value inside the top and bottom of the screen -> true Region --> Viewport - tolerance top and bottom

 ![alt text](https://i.imgur.com/u67KctY.png)

 ###### Negative Tolerance
-If the element is within the {tolerance} value beyond the top and bottom of the screen -> true
+If the element is within the {tolerance} value beyond the top and bottom of the screen -> true Region --> Viewport + tolerance top and bottom

 ![alt text](https://i.imgur.com/34mU0EP.png)